kaundaedith-lang/WEDE5020/README.md

 - Tabs respond to user clicks by showing relevant content and highlighting the active button
 - Uses `querySelectorAll()` and class toggling to manage visibility and styling
 - Enhances user experience by reducing page reloads and organizing information efficiently
+- Added accordion interactivity to FAQ section using vanilla JavaScript

 ## How to Use
 1. Download or clone the project